Shailesh12-svg/nvhaver.github.io/_drafts/security/keepass.md

 ---
 Ever had the problem of having to remember too many passwords?
 Or did you every reuse a password?
 You know it is bad practice to do so, but what else can you do when every service you use needs a separate account with separate credentials?

 That's where a password manager comes in.
-Basically a password manager is a secure management system.
-They come in many different form butthe two most prevalent formats are online services, such as [LastPass](https://www.lastpass.com), and offline databases, like [KeePass](https://keepass.info).
+Basically a password manager is a secure management system to store your passwords.
+They come in many different form but the two most prevalent formats are online services, such as [LastPass](https://www.lastpass.com), and offline databases, like [KeePass](https://keepass.info).
 Both provide encrypted and secure storage of your passwords but differ in the trust model and ease of use.

 ## Types of Password Managers